RetroPie/RetroPie-Docs/docs/Style-Guide.md

 Step 2.
 Step 3.
 ```
-etc. or you can just use bullet points if the numbers really aren't that important.
+etc. or you can just use un-ordered lists if numbers really aren't that important.

 ### Symbols/Emojis

-Emojis are not supported with python markdown and should be avoided.
+Emojis are not supported with Python markdown and should be avoided.
 Rather important text should be bolded or italicised.

 The following in Github:
 ```